 As with any lawn equipment, you’ll find that powered units are far simpler to use, but they are also more expensive.

 Manual Lawn Aerators

 Manual aerators are the budget-friendly choice for households that don’t want to spend too much on their landscaping.
-The downside is that you’d have to put in more work.
+The downside is that you’ll have to put in more work.

 1. Aerating Shoes

-As you traverse across your lawn, the spikes will dig into the soil and attempt to loosen them.
+With these, you won’t be extracting soil plugs.
+Instead, as you traverse across the lawn, the spikes will dig into the soil and attempt to loosen them.
 They’re not the most effective option as you’ll be making a lot of back and forth motions.